 The New Zealand diet appears to have a daily intake of 298+/-4mg of TMG daily, mostly via grain products.

-Betaine is frequently referred to as a zwitterionic molecule (or an inner salt) due to it possessing both a positive and negative charge on different parts of the same molcule; this zwitterionic property dose not apply to its parent molecule (choline) which possesses only a positive charge.
+Betaine is frequently referred to as a zwitterionic molecule (or an inner salt) due to it possessing both a positive and negative charge on different parts of the same molcule; this zwitterionic property does not apply to its parent molecule (choline) which possesses only a positive charge.

 The human body can convert dietary Choline into betaine in the liver, initially due to choline being metabolized into betaine aldehyde (via mitochondrial choline oxidase) and then again in the mitochondria by betaine aldehyde dehydrogenase to form betaine.
-This conversion is largely seen as irreversible, and is the principle metabolic rate of choline in the body with the remainer of choline being used towards synthesis of acetylcholine and phospholipids (such as phosphatidylcholine).
+This conversion is largely seen as irreversible, and is the principle metabolic role of choline in the body with the remainder of choline being used towards synthesis of acetylcholine and phospholipids (such as phosphatidylcholine).